silakuzu/MachineLearning_Kagglers-Job-Satisfaction/README.md

 MLTechniquesSelect: In which techniques of ML do the person consider herself/himself as competent
 CodeWriter: Whether the person writes code to analyze data

+Features Related to Workplace:
+CurrentEmployerType, EmployerIndustry, EmployerSize, CurrentJobTitleSelect, PastJobTitlesSelect , CompensationScore…

+Other Features:
+MLToolNextYearSelect: Tools and technologies that the Kaggler most excited about learning in the next year.
+MLMethodNextYearSelect: ML/DS methods that the Kaggler most exiced about learning next year.
+LanguageRecommendationSelect: Recommendation of a programming language for a new data scientist.
+LearningPlatformUsefulness: Usefulness of related platforms & resources for learning data science skills.
+DataScienceIdentitySelect: Is the Kaggler consider herself/himself as a data scientist?

 In order to run the project in Google colab in the given location, move train.xlsx and test.xlsx to "/content/drive/My Drive" directory or change the directory to your desired location.